Skip to main content

 What is the Future Homes Standard?

-The Future Homes Standard is the forthcoming update to Part L of the Building Regulations for England.
-It requires all new homes to produce 75–80% less carbon emissions than homes built to the 2013 standards, effectively mandating heat pumps, solar PV, and significantly improved building fabric.
-The FHS makes new homes “zero carbon ready” — designed to reach net zero as the electricity grid decarbonises.
+The Future Homes Standard is the 2026 update to Part L of the Building Regulations for England, published in March 2026.
+It requires all new homes to produce at least 75% less carbon emissions than homes built to the 2013 standards, effectively mandating heat pumps, solar PV, and significantly improved building fabric.
+The FHS makes new homes “zero carbon ready”, designed to reach net zero as the electricity grid decarbonises.

 When does the Future Homes Standard come into force?